-Note you need the average activation $\hat{\rho}j$ for the training data to compute the correction.
-Thus you need to compute a forward pass on all the entire batch of training data, before computing the back-propagation on any of the training samples.
-This can be a problem if the number of training samples is large.
+The average activation $\hat{\rho}j$ is used to compute the correction.
+Thus you need to compute a forward pass on a batch of training data, before computing the back-propagation.
+Thus learning is necessarily batch mode.

 The auto-encoder forces the hidden units to become approximately orthogonal, allowing a small correlation determined by the target sparsity, ρ .
 Thus the hidden units act as a form of basis space for the input vectors.
 The values of the hidden code layer are referred to as latent variables.
 The latent variables provide a compressed representation that reduces dimensionality and eliminates random noise.